pwintz/pwintz.github.io/_posts/2024-07-02-theorem-like-environments-in-latex.md

 \theoremstyle{sltheorem}
 </pre>

+# Custom QED Marks at End of Environments

 For long environments that are in upright font, I prefer to include a mark at the end of the environment to notify readers where the section ends.
 The following command, `\setEnvironmentQed` allows for defining the QED-like symbol to automatically insert at the end of all environments of a given type.
 For example, `\setEnvironmentQed{definition}{\ensuremath{\blacksquare}}` causes a black square to be inserted at the end of every `definition` environment.

 {% raw %}
 <pre class="language-latex">